 Don’t let Emotions Rule your Investments

 Watching the stock market’s volatility can make you nervous about your assets, especially if you’re nearing retirement age.
-Speak with a financial advisor2 who can examine your situation and make asset allocation recommendations to weather the storms.
+A financial advisor can examine your situation and make asset allocation recommendations to weather the storms.

 Natural Disaster Resources